ganrad/Ansible-Web-Infra-Deploy/README.md

 3. Apache Portable Runtime (APR) native library
 4. Load balancer plugins - mod_jk and mod_cluster.
 (In comparison to 'mod_jk', 'mod_cluster' requires minimal configuration and is an intelligent load balancer.
 Refer to the mod_cluster project website for more details).

+## Configure and Deploy the web infrastructure components
-The steps outlined in the following sections (below) explain in detail how to configure the provided Ansible playbooks in order to deploy a farm of Apache Web and Apache Tomcat servers across multiple remote nodes (machines).
+The steps outlined in the following sections (below) explain in detail how to configure the provided Ansible playbooks in order to deploy a farm of Apache Web and Apache Tomcat servers across multiple remote machines (or nodes).

+### A] Modify Ansible scripts to configure the Apache Web Server instance(s)

+### B] Modify Ansible scripts to configure the Apache Tomcat Server instance(s)

+### C] Run Ansible playbook to deploy the web infrastructure components

+### D] (Optional) Run Ansible playbook to un-deploy web infrastructure components